-The property has been altered to form the present layout and accommodation in the past and a garage has been constructed in recent years.
-All required Local Authority permissions in these respects are assumed to be available.
+The subjects have been extended in the past to form the present accommodation and all required Local Authority permissions in this respect are assumed to be available.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.